Dilly White Bean Cucumber Salad

 Ingredients for dilly white bean & cucumber salad arranged on a marble countertop.
 Clockwise text labels read garlic, dill, white beans, salt, dijon mustard, green onions, olive oil, lemon, radishes, and cucumber

-2. Add the beans, cucumber, radishes, dill, and green onions to a separate bowl and add the dressing.
-Mix well and season with additional salt and pepper.
+2. Add the beans, cucumber, radishes, dill, and green onions to a large bowl.
+Pour the dressing over top and toss to coat.
+Taste the salad and adjust the flavors as needed.

 Three plates of white bean salad with a plate of pita chips and lemon wedges off to the side